CPSeg: Cluster-free Panoptic Segmentation of 3D LiDAR Point Clouds: PROPOSED METHOD

 The overview of our panoptic segmentation framework is depicted in Figure \ref{fig:overview}.
 We first transform the LiDAR point cloud $\textbf{P} \in \mathbb{R}^{N \times C_{0}}$ with $C_{0}$ as input features (Cartesian coordinates, remission and depth) into a 2D range image with spatial dimension $H \times W$ using spherical projection similar to \cite{9340837}.
 At the same time, we build a dense depth map, which will be utilized as a guidance for the depth completion algorithm to extract surface normal features in the following stage.
 Then, CPSeg takes both inputs and predicts semantic and instance segmentation results in the range view (RV).
 When re-projecting the results to the 3D point cloud, KNN-based post-processing is utilized to refine the output, as introduced in \cite{milioto2019rangenet++}.
 Lastly, we fuse the results to obtain panoptic labels and use majority voting to refine the semantic segmentation results where different semantics are predicted in the same instance.

 Our proposed model is summarized in Figure \ref{fig:cpseg}.
-It consists of three main components: (A) a dual-decoder U-Net with Task-aware Attention Module (TAM), (B) a surface normal calculation module, which takes the depth maps and computes normal vectors to benefit instance embedding regression, (C) a cluster-free instance segmentation head, which segments the foreground instance embedding into objects.
+It consists of three main components: (A) a dual-decoder U-Net, (B) a surface normal calculation module, which takes the depth maps and computes normal vectors to benefit instance embedding regression, (C) a cluster-free instance segmentation head, which segments the foreground instance embedding into objects.